 Ruminations, obsessional and negative thoughts

-Depression is treatable.
 Dr. Klein is trained in the assessment and treatment of clinical depression.
 Instead of worrying about whether you are depressed, do something about it and make an appointment for an evaluation as soon as possible.
-Dr. Klein will work with your primary care physician or refer you to a psychiatrist if medication is deemed to be beneficial in addition to psychotherapy.
+Dr. Klein will work with to tailor a treatment plan to meet you individual needs and circumstances.
+When appropriate, Dr. Klein will work with primary care physician or refer you to a psychiatrist if medication is deemed to be beneficial in addition to psychotherapy.